 If the artifactLocation object represents a nested artifact whose location within its parent container can be expressed only by means of a byte offset, then uri SHALL NOT be present.

-NOTE 2: This implies that artifactIndex will be present; see §3.4.5.
+NOTE 2: This implies that index will be present; see §3.4.5.

 Otherwise, uri MAY be present.